 Announcement and promotion

 The JM-PAI Collaboration was announced and has been promoted through both www.eaaci.org, the Wiley website as well as through EAACI’s promotional flyers.
 The JMs created a Facebook page in 2011 and a Twitter page was organised by Eissa Hakimeh (Secretary of the ‘IT for PAI initiative’) together with Olympia Tsilochristou (JM Chair) in May 2015.
-Both accounts are dedicated to the PAI journal where information relevant to the publication and to JMs is regularly posted.
+Since February 2016, the PAI articles and JM-relevant information about the publications are promoted via the social media channels of the EAACI HQ flagged with the hashtag #PAI_Journal.
 Come and find us on Facebook and Twitter!

 Networks As part of the JM-PAI Collaboration, in 2011 a pilot-project was developed with the Italian Society of Pediatric Allergy and Clinical Immunology (SIAIP) in order to involve more JMs in the project and to distribute the journal’s content at national level in Italian.
 This initiative was also supported by the existing and active Junior Group of the Italian Society of Allergy and Clinical Immunology (SIAIC) and it had been set to be extended to other European countries."10 years of JM" Anniversary Paper